Capstone-Projects-2023-Spring/project-robocontrol/documentation/docs/intro.md

 2. Manually control its movement and arm / claw with self-explanatory controls
 3. Prompt the RaspTank to autonomously navigate an predefined course by enabling 'Autonomous' mode

+## Known Bugs
+-No automatic exit for autonomous mode.
+-Hardware power issues lead to variance in autonomous mode performance.
+-Server reliability dependent on number of active connections to server.

 ## How To Install
 ### Server
 1. Ssh into the server